apollographql/apollo-kotlin/README.md

 ### Support File Upload

-Apollo supports file uploading over [graphql-multipart-request-spec](https://github.com/jaydenseric/graphql-multipart-request-spec).
+From version `1.0.1`, Apollo Android supports file uploading over [graphql-multipart-request-spec](https://github.com/jaydenseric/graphql-multipart-request-spec).

 You need to define this mapping in your build.gradle file.